XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Over the last 5000+ years, humanity has created a plethora of writing systems.
-After an extended initial period of protowriting, when people tried to convey concepts and/or words through drawn images, a number of more abstract systems evolved.
+After an extended initial period of protowriting, when people tried to convey concepts and/or words by drawing images, a number of more abstract systems evolved.
 One of the most influential writing systems was the script developed and exported by the seafaring trade nation of Phoenicia.
 From it evolved, after extended periods of time, alphabets like Greek and its descendants (Latin, Cyrillic, Runes, etc),